GildedPleb/hab-guide/src/pages/poc.md

 software specifications and requirements.
-At the end of the day, Raspberry Pis are cool and all, but until Pi 5 is released, and we get to see the specs, we would not recommend anyone to buy additional Raspberry Pis to incorporate into a HAB Node.
-If you have pis, use then, but if you are going to buy hardware, buy hardware which has better performance extensibility than Pi's.
+At the end of the day, Raspberry Pis are cool and all, but until Pi 5 is released, and we get to see the specs, we would not recommend anyone to buy additional Raspberry Pis to incorporate into a HAB Node, or to even use as a regular node.
+If you have pis, use then, but if you are going to buy hardware, buy hardware which has better performance and extensibility than Pi's.

 ### Host Diversification

-We placed a high premium on aesthetics for this node too early in the build.
-The pictures do look very pretty, however, as we have come to realize, no HAB Node should have 5, or even 3, or maybe even 2 of the same computer host.
+We placed a high premium on aesthetics for this node too early in the build and the pictures do look very pretty.
+However, as we have come to realize, no HAB Node should not have 5, or even 3, or maybe even 2 of the same computer host.
 The problem here is that it can introduce perverse incentives for any single manufacture, via economies of scale.
-Say, if someone realizes that the Raspberry Pi Foundation is primarily manufacturing HAB Nodes, and those RPi hosts constitute a majority of hosts in HAB Nodes.
-This introduces a hardware single-point of failure if one wishes to attack HAB Nodes and was recently and briefly outlined by [Sjors](https://twitter.com/provoost), a core contributor, on [TFTC](https://podcasts.apple.com/us/podcast/383-bitcoin-a-work-in-progress-with-sjors-provoost/id1292381204?i=1000590398619).
+Say, if someone realizes that the Raspberry Pi Foundation is primarily manufacturing HAB Nodes, and those RPi hosts constitute a majority of hosts in the Bitcoin Network.
+This introduces an attack vector if one wishes to attack Bitcoin and was recently and briefly outlined by [Sjors](https://twitter.com/provoost), a core contributor, on [TFTC](https://podcasts.apple.com/us/podcast/383-bitcoin-a-work-in-progress-with-sjors-provoost/id1292381204?i=1000590398619).

 **Ways Forward:**